-- Notifications of all curfew violations are sent to the dean and the student's parents or guardians, with a copy kept by the residence hall supervisor. - Three violations of curfew will result in required meetings with the dean and a notification being put in his disciplinary record.
-The student may be required to answer to the rules, welfare and discipline committee. - A violation of curfew extending beyond one hour may result in a student being considered absent "without reasonable cause from the campus overnight or for a substantial portion thereof," and thus behavior in violation of category II of the college codes.
+- Notifications of all curfew violations are sent to the dean and the student's parents or guardians, with a copy kept by the residence hall supervisor. - Three violations of curfew will result in required meetings with the dean and a notification being put in the student's disciplinary record.
+The student may be required to answer to the Rules, Welfare and Discipline committee. - A violation of curfew extending beyond one hour may result in a student being considered absent "without reasonable cause from the campus overnight or for a substantial portion thereof," and qualifies as violation of Category II of the college codes.

-PERMISSION TO BE ABSENT FROM CAMPUS: THE SIGN-OUT POLICY
+PERMISSION TO BE ABSENT FROM CAMPUS: SIGN-OUT POLICY

-Resident students wishing to visit off campus overnight or over the weekend may be given permission to do so at the discretion of the dean of students or their residence hall supervisor.
+Resident students wishing to visit off campus overnight or over the weekend may be given permission to do so at the discretion of the Dean of Students or their residence hall supervisor.
 The student is personally responsible for seeing that the following procedure is followed:

-- Obtain written permission from parents; the letter should be dated, signed and mailed to the dean of students office.
+- Obtain written permission from parents; the letter must be dated, signed and mailed to the Dean of Students' office.
 Emails with appropriate contact information for parents are also permitted.
-Parents may wish to have a letter on file in the office to cover all off-campus visits for the year. - Permission to visit the parents' home of a student of the opposite sex must be cleared through the dean of students office.
-The request must be accompanied by a letter, phone call or email from the host parents. - · Complete the sign-out form.
-For weeknights, this form is available in the dean of students office and requires the dean's signature.
+Parents may wish to have a letter on file in the office to cover all off-campus visits for the year. - Permission to visit the parents' home of a student of the opposite sex must be cleared through the Dean of Students office.
+The request must be accompanied by a letter, phone call or email from the host parents. - Complete the sign-out form.
+For weeknights, this form is available in the Dean of Students' office or in the online student portal and requires the Dean's signature.
 For weekends, this form is available in the residence halls and requires the residence hall supervisor's signature.

-- Give form to residence hall supervisor before leaving campus. - Students who have signed out for the night are not allowed to return to campus before 6 a.m. the next morning. - Students are not allowed to sign out on banquet night (whether attending the banquet or not) except to students' own homes. - Students are not allowed to sign out during dead week, except to their own home.
+- Give form to residence hall supervisor before leaving campus. - Students who have signed out for the night are not allowed to return to campus before 6 a.m. the next morning. - Students are not allowed to sign out on banquet night (whether attending the banquet or not), except to their own homes. - Students are not allowed to sign out during dead week, except to their own home. - Failure of resident students to follow this procedure is a Category II violation and will cause the student to be liable to disciplinary action.